doubleedesign/comet-components/docs-site/docs/development-core/setup.md

 A combination of tools and configurations are provided to ensure consistent code formatting across the project.

 :::details PHP (General) - Laravel Pint
+[Laravel Pint](https://laravel.com/docs/12.x/pint) is a code style fixer for PHP built on top of [PHP CS Fixer](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer), which is used to ensure consistent code formatting and standards adherence across the project.
+It is installed as a project dependency and configuration is defined `./pint.json`.

+To configure PhpStorm to show Pint warnings and automatic fixes, follow these steps:
 1. Go to `File > Settings > PHP > Quality Tools > Laravel Pint`
 2. Toggle the switch to enable Pint
 3. Fill in the path to the `pint.json` file in the root of the project